You're Under Arrest (manga): Anime

-The series was first adapted into a four-episode OVA series, directed by Kazuhiro Furuhashi, which was released in Japan from 1994 to 1995.
+The manga was first adapted into a four-episode original video animation (OVA) series, directed by Kazuhiro Furuhashi, which was released in Japan from 1994 to 1995.
 An animated television series subsequently aired in Japan on TBS between 1996 and 1997, spanning a total of 47 episodes.
 20 7-minute mini-specials and one full-length episode was created and broadcast on TBS in 1999.
 A 26-episode sequel to the series also aired on TBS in 2001.
 A third animated television series, You're Under Arrest: Full Throttle (逮捕しちゃうぞ フルスロットル, Taiho Shichauzo: Furu Surottoru), aired from 2007 to 2008.
 Animated by Studio Deen and produced by Bandai Visual, the series featured character designs by Atsuko Nakajima and music by Kow Otani and Yasunori Iwasaki.
 The first two television series were aired with English subtitles on AXN Asia's networks in Southeast Asia and South Asia.

 AnimEigo licensed the initial OVA series, the first television series, and the only full-length television episode of You're Under Arrest that aired in 1999 for North American release.
 ADV Films subsequently released the 1999 mini-TV episodes that comprised the rest of You're Under Arrest!
 Mini-Specials as well as the movie.
 The 2001 TV series, the 2002 OVA TV special and Full Throttle are licensed in North America by Sentai Filmworks and distributed by Section23 Films.